BigDataForSanDiego/Team-120/resource_locator_mvp/data_import/README.md

 ## Import States

-All imported resources have `state='not_visible'` by default.
+All imported resources have `state='not_visible'` by default (see note below).
 This allows you to:

 1. Review them in the Django admin
 2. Edit fields as needed
 3. Change state to `'visible'` when ready

+NOTE: During developemnt, all new resources will start as `state='visible'` to enable UI testing.

 ## Duplicate Detection